GGWPXXXX/Drug4U/readme.md

 # Drug4U
 ## Overview
-This program is an online drug store system which have customer, medicine and admin class
+This program is an online drug store system which have customer, medicine and admin class.

   --- Developed by GG_WPX (Under MIT-LICENSE) ---

 ## Requirements.txt
+Please the module in requirement.txt
 >pip install -r requirements.txt

 ## Main.py